infinyon/fluvio-docs/news/this-week-in-fluvio-0050.md

 For the full list of changes this week, be sure to check out [our CHANGELOG].

+[the docs to CDK]: connectors/cdk.mdx
+[Using DuckDB with Fluvio]: https://infinyon.com/blog/2023/02/duckdb-fluvio/
 [Fluvio open source]: https://github.com/infinyon/fluvio
 [our CHANGELOG]: https://github.com/infinyon/fluvio/blob/master/CHANGELOG.md
 [our Discord channel]: https://discordapp.com/invite/bBG2dTz